 - Fault-tolerance: Designed against failure, enhance the understanding and exercising of SRE within Kratos to achieve more robustness.

-- Toolchain: Includes an extensive toolchain, such as the code generation of cache, the lint tool, and so forth.
+- Toolchain: Includes an extensive toolchain, such as the generation of the cache layer, the lint tool, and so forth.

 - Errors: Both the definitions of error code and the handle interfaces of code generation for tools are defined by the Enum of the Protobuf.

-- Config: Multiple data sources are supported for configurations and integrations such that dynamic configurations are offered through the manner of Atomic operations.
+- Config: Multiple data sources are supported for configurations and dynamic configurations (use atomic operations).

 - Logger: The standard log interfaces ease the integration of the third-party log libs and logs are collected through the Fluentd.